marcoschwartz/aREST_UI/README.md

 3. Upload the sketch to the board
 4. Go to a web browser and type `http://wildfire.local`
 5. Click on the 'On' button and the LED should turn on

+## API documentation

+### Create aREST UI instance

+You can simply create an instance of aREST UI with the following command:

+`aREST_UI ui = aREST_UI();`

+### Button

+Buttons are used to control the state of a digital output pin.
+The command creates two button inside the interface, one 'On' button, and one 'Off' button.
+For example, the following command creates a pair of buttons to control pin number 6:

+`ui.button(6)`

+### Slider

+The slider command creates a slider to control a pin via PWM.
+For example, it can be used to control the intensity of a LED connected to this pin.
+The following command creates a pair of buttons to control pin number 6:

+`ui.slider(6)`;

+### Label

+Labels are used to display the value of variables inside the interface.
+Before you can use this command, you need to create the corresponding variable first.
+The following command declares a variable called temperature:

+`ui.variable("temperature",&temperature);`

+After that, you can use the following command to create the corresponding label inside the interface:

+`ui.label("temperature")`;